cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 We assume that scalars and group elements are represented by byte strings with fixed lengths:

-- `Nseed`: The length in bytes of a key seed (input to DeriveKeyPair)
+- `Nseed`: The length in bytes of a seed (input to RandomScalar)
+- `Nscalar`: The length in bytes of a scalar
 - `Nelem`: The length in bytes of a serialized group element
 - `Nss`: The length in bytes of a shared secret produced by ElementToSharedSecret